 The seminars are essential components of the master’s programme.
 For these intensive courses, active participation and commitment are mandatory.
 In the seminars the students apply the theories and methods they learned in the core courses to real-life problems and data.
 In the first seminar in block 2 students concentrate on location choices of international firms.
 Students communicate on theories and empirical research on foreign direct investment and economic development.
 They conduct an empirical study on the location choice of firms using econometric techniques.

-In the second seminar in block 3 students analyse different types of strategic behavior including innovation, competition and new venture creation; and the implications of such strategic behavior for economic growth and welfare.
-Students also discuss the role of public policy for promoting strategic behaviour...
+In the second seminar in block 3 students analyse a broad range of strategic firm decisions including innovation, competition, export and growth; and how such strategic behaviour is affected by changes in regulation.
+Students also discuss the role of public policy for promoting strategic firm behaviour.
 Students develop their own novel research idea and further improve upon the quantitative research skills needed for the independent research project of the master’s thesis.